gordonsay/Context-Carry/README.md

 ## Features

-- **Seamless Cross-LLM Transfer**: Instantly move context between ChatGPT 🤖, Claude.ai 🧠, Google Gemini 💎, and Grok ✖️.
-- **Context Basket (New!)**: Collect conversation fragments from multiple windows/tabs into a staging area, then transfer them all at once.
-- **Draggable Interface (New!)**: The panel is now draggable, so it never blocks your view.
-- **Range Selection (New!)**: Use **Shift + Click** to instantly select a long list of messages.
+- **Universal Web Capture (New!)**: Not just for AI chats!
+Right-click on any text on any website to add it to your Context Basket instantly.
+- **Cross-Window Context Basket**: The ultimate staging area.
+Collect snippets from ChatGPT in one tab, a documentation page in another, and a StackOverflow answer in a third.
+- **Drag-and-Drop Reordering (New!)**: Context matters, and so does order.
+Open the basket preview to drag and rearrange your snippets before transferring.
+- **Token Intelligence (New!)**: Real-time token estimation and smart warnings ensure your context fits within the target AI's limits (e.g., Gemini's 1M window vs. ChatGPT's 32k).
 - **Magic Auto-Fill**: Automatically opens the target AI platform and pastes your context.
-- **Prompt Management**: Save custom system prompts to guide the AI.
-- **Privacy First**: Runs 100% locally.
-Basket data is auto-cleared on browser restart.
+- **Markdown Formatting**: Automatically converts HTML content (headers, bold text, code blocks) into clean Markdown for better AI comprehension.
+- **Seamless Transfer**: Instantly move your curated context to ChatGPT 🤖, Claude.ai 🧠, Google Gemini 💎, and Grok ✖️.
+- **Draggable Interface**: The panel is now draggable, so it never blocks your view.

 ## Screenshots